 When one notices the mistakes of others and is always finding fault with them, the inflow of one’s thoughts just increases and one is a long way from the cessation of this influx (Dhammapada 253).

 We just make ourselves miserable and agitated, and even more tangled up in our own flaws.

 It is all within

 A samana is a holy person who has followed dharma and purified himself.
-Such a one is living totally within as the Gita says: “Only that yogi whose joy is inward, inward his peace, and his vision inward shall come to Brahman and know Nirvana” (Bhagavad Gita 5:24).
+Such a one is living totally within as the Gita says: “He whose happiness is within, whose delight is within, whose illumination is within: that yogi, identical in being with Brahman, attains Brahmanirvana” (Bhagavad Gita 5:24).
 Thanissaro Bhikkhu’s translation is: “There is no trail in space, no outside contemplative.”

 As Buddha further says, while others are immersed in multiplicity, those with genuine realization are totally free in awareness of Unity.

 Just as there is no path in the sky, there is no man of religion outside.
 There are no lasting functions of the mind, but there is no oscillation of mind for the Buddhas (Dhammapada 255).